YouSee: YouSee TV

 Today, YouSee broadcasts digital television over coaxial cable and optical fiber using DVB-C and MPEG-4.
 YouSee also offers IPTV over coaxial cable, optical fiber and copper telephone cables.

 The main products have for a long time been the three packages: Basic, Medium and Full.

-In October 2013 YouSee did however launch a new service called “Extra channels” where consumers could buy channels separately if the consumer subscribes to at least the basic package, and buy at least 4 extra channels.
+In October 2011 YouSee did however launch a new service called “Extra channels” where consumers could buy channels separately if the consumer subscribes to at least the basic package, and buy at least 4 extra channels.
 This 4 channel minimum criterion was scrapped in July 2013.

 In March 2014 YouSee launched a new “pick-and-mix” service called “Bland-selv” where customers could subscribe to the medium or full package but replace the channels with ones of their own choosing.
 For example the medium package at the time contained 10 more channels than the basic package, making the customer able to choose 10 channels on top of the basic package.

 This “pick-and-mix” service based on the traditional packages were replaced in early 2018 with a new point-based system where customers still has to subscribe to the Basic package but then buy 10, 20 or 36 “points”.
 These points can then be used on TV channels and/or streaming services which can then be viewed via YouSee’s set-top box or online.
 Any TV channel costs 1 point, and streaming services costs between 3-6 points.
 Costumers can replace the channels and streaming services on a monthly basis.

 In early 2020 YouSee announced their plans to scrap the long-lived medium and full packages in order to make the “pick-and-mix” service the standard, also indicating that the Basic package will be scrapped in the future, giving the consumers complete control over which channels they pay for.
 This came to fruition on 1 September 2022 when YouSee re-used the name YouSee Play for a service which doesn't include a basic package but gives consumers complete choice over which channels they subscribe to.
 The Basic, Medium and Full packages are still available, and the new YouSee Play is only offered via the Internet, not via DVB-C.

 In August 2019 YouSee started distributing their first 4K Ultra HD channel, Viasat Ultra HD.

 As of January 2021, YouSee offers 80 channels, of which 63 are in HD.

 Set-top boxes

 The newest set-top box is a YouSee branded Humax set-top box.
-It was released on 8 January 2018 and was YouSee's first 4K-capable set-top box.

 Current and former set-top boxes: